Hello everyone, and welcome to PT Pioneer.

 You can’t have individual-specific programs in a group setting, so work on developing a one-size-fits-all workout rather than worrying about individual needs.

-Another reason for this is that people aren’t signing up t a group session for a personalized experience, so why to bother giving people what they aren’t asking for.
+Another reason is that people aren’t signing up for a group session for a personalized experience, so why to bother giving people what they aren’t asking for?

 Next up is you need to charge less.

 Since your experience isn’t personalized, you can’t justify a rate as high as you would for personal training; that’s a no-brainer.

 Pricing low for a group experience is also a good way to increase overall revenue.

 Because you’re charging less per individual, you can convert more clients.

 Each client is happier paying less, and you’re happier with more clients for the same amount of time.